 Japan is an extremely popular and interesting country to visit.
 People are traveling here every year in search of fresh sushi, train rides, fascinating traditions, and eccentric pop culture.
-Japan offers great ways to travel to its many islands by the ferries, buses, and railways.
+Japan offers great ways to travel to its many islands by ferries, buses, and railways.
 The culture and history are one of the most original and interesting.
 So different from Western culture giving you a great insight into other ways of thinking and living.
 Possibly why we are fascinated with Japan.
 And in 2020 there is the Olympics in Tokyo.

 - Tokyo – Japan, Asakusa Temple